 - Quite simply, carefully read through all the information, especially the instructions and any communications we send to you.

-- Check out Types of Aid to identify any Messiah College, government or private financial aid programs for which you may qualify, and make sure you review everything on our Financial Aid Forms page, including a publication called “Financial Aid Instructions," which contains detailed instructions for completing the applications.
+- Check out Types of Aid to identify any Messiah University, government or private financial aid programs for which you may qualify, and make sure you review everything on our Financial Aid Forms page, including a publication called “Financial Aid Instructions," which contains detailed instructions for completing the applications.